morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 band and either an additional external USB WiFi adapter or internal WiFi for 2.4 GHz band.
 There is a lot of flexibility and capability available with this type of setup.

+Inportant: USB WiFi adapters contain only one internal radio.
+For a dual band setup, you need two usb wifi adapters or one usb wifi adapter and the RasPi internal wifi active.

 Note: Tri Band works also.
 I will update this guide when I have a WiFi 6 USB adapter and the time.